jaronbarends/customizable-select/README.md

 # customizable select

-A fully accessible, unobtrusive, lightweight vanilla javascript (es2015) enhancement for select-elements
+A fully accessible, unobtrusive, lightweight vanilla javascript (es2015) enhancement for select-elements.
+Allows you to style (closed) select-elements.

 (Based on the plugin described at http://www.456bereastreet.com/archive/201111/an_accessible_keyboard_friendly_custom_select_menu/)